RapidSoftwareSolutions/Alexa_Google_Translate_Skill/readme.md

 The Amazon Alexa platform is based on **skills**.
 Skills are the equivilent of apps for this voice-powered platform.
 While there are countless skills we could potentially build for Alexa, today we'll focus on letting users translate words using the Google Translate API.

-##This article will go through...
+###This article will go through...

 1. Adding the translation skill to Amazon Alexa
 2. Creating the skill's backend in AWS Lambda
 3. Connecting Alexa to the Google Translate API using RapidAPI

-##What you'll need:
+###What you'll need:

 * Amazon Echo device
 * Amazon account

-##Let the hacking begin!
+On that note, let the hacking begin!

+##Step 1: Define the Skill's Elements
-We'll be following Amazon's document [Steps to Build a Custom Skill](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/steps-to-build-a-custom-skill).
+FYI, we'll be following Amazon's document [Steps to Build a Custom Skill](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/overviews/steps-to-build-a-custom-skill).

+###1a: Create the skill
-Our new *Skill* will be a voice powered tool for translating text.
-For example you'll be able to say *Alexa translate butterfly to German* and the response will be *The word for butterfly in German is Schmetterling*.
+Our new *Skill* will be a voice-powered tool for translating text.
+This skill means that the user will be able to ask Alexa to translate words or phrases from over 90 languages.
+For example, the user might say, *Alexa translate "butterfly" to German* and Alexa will respond by saying, *The word for "butterfly" in German is Schmetterling*.
+Pretty cool, right?

 To get started, we'll head over to the [Amazon Developer Portal](https://developer.amazon.com) and login.
-Note that the account you use here should be the same account your device is configured with.
-That way, any skills you build will sync to it automatically.
+Pro tip: the account you use to log in here should be the same account your device is configured with.
+That way, any skills that you build will sync to your Echo automatically.

 Once logged in, head over to the Alexa tab and create a new Alexa skill.
-Call it `Translate` and set it's language to English.
+Call it `Translate` and set its language to English.

 ![](http://i.giphy.com/l0MYM5s8CFnxyCBGM.gif)

+###1b.
+Define the intent
-The next step will be to define the intent schema.
-Every skill in the Alexa platform is made out of intents.
+The next step will be to define the **intent** schema.
+Every skill in the Alexa platform is made of intents.
 An intent is basically an action that the user can perform with the skill.
 Our skill will have one intent - `Translate`.
-Thus, the defenition will look like that:
+Thus, our definition will look like this:

 ```
 {